Sour Cherry & Chocolate Square Cake

 This cake might seem tricky at first because it involves melting white chocolate in a double boiler, but it’s actually very simple.
 White chocolate, with its high fat, milk, and sugar content, melts quickly and smoothly in a double boiler, making the process easier than it seems.

-STEP 4: Pour the batter into the pan.
-Spread half of cherrie over the batter.
-Bake for 10 minutes.
+✔ Pour the batter into the prepared tin and spread it evenly.
+Scatter half of the cherries on top and bake for 10 minutes.

 Frequently Asked Questions (FAQ)